Mid-City has professional contractors and a team of design experts to provide the right service for you. Request Info

 Break Things Down in A Master Schedule

 A highly detailed master schedule goes a long way toward reducing uncertainty and establishing contingency plans at the outset.

 Consult with suppliers and subcontractors to verify that they are able to provide all necessary resources, equipment and labor as they are needed, in order to meet each deadline.

 Monitor and Adapt

 Make sure regular contact with suppliers and subcontractors throughout the project addresses specific deadlines, and that possible disruptions are being communicated to you directly and timely.

 Address any delays and possible cost overruns immediately.

 Keep records on completed jobs and look for specific ways of improving future project outcomes.

 If you’re looking for resources to keep your next project on budget and on schedule, contact Mid–City Lumber at any of our locations throughout Missouri.
-We’ll answer all your questions and offer the convenience of sourcing materials from one place.
+We’ll answer all your questions and offer the convenience of sourcing building materials from one place.